TyraelElDruin/RainDrop/README.md

 (If songs are downloading, it will abort them - click again to close all the way).

-All songs are downloaded with the highest quality level available.

 Songs with HQ Resolutions will typically contain higher quality audio.

-All songs that are downloaded will be automatically downloaded in the highest quality audio format available.